 ATCP 10.87 Fairs and exhibitions.
-(1) Organizer RESPONSIBILITIES.
+(1) ORGANIZER RESPONSIBILITIES.
 The organizer of a fair or exhibition shall do all of the following:

 - (a) Comply with this section, and take reasonable steps to ensure that all exhibitors comply. - (b) Obtain, review, and keep in writing all of the information required under sub.
 (2) (b).
-The organizer may keep the written information in electronic form if it is received in that form.
-The organizer shall keep the information for at least 5 years, and shall make it available to the department for inspection and copying upon request.

-- (c) Appoint a licensed veterinarian to do all of the following on behalf of the organizer, if the fair or exhibition lasts for more than 24 hours: - 1.
+The organizer may keep the written information in electronic form.
+The organizer shall keep the information for at least 5 years, and shall make it available to the department for inspection and copying upon request. - (c) Appoint a licensed veterinarian to do all of the following on behalf of the organizer, if the fair or exhibition lasts for more than 24 hours: - 1.
 Conduct a daily inspection of the exhibited animals. - 2.
 Review information under sub.
 (2) (b) on behalf of the organizer.